zcemys1/comp0034-tutorials/activities/week8/8-2-page-db.md

-from flask import render_template

-# Pages generated from data in a database
+# Example: Pages generated from data in a database

 For this activity you will modify the home page so that it lists all the paralympics with hyperlinks.
 When you click on a hyperlink, it should open a more detailed page about that paralympics.